sonic-net/SONiC/doc/port-fec/fec-auto-determination.md

 ### High-Level Design

-- Add `determine-fec` module which can determine FEC mode based on common rule for a given port with a given optics.
+Add `determine-fec` module which can determine FEC mode based on common rule for a given port with a given optics.
+This module provides a `determine_fec` API which can be invoked in below use cases:
-    - This module provides a `determine_fec` API which can be invoked by below entities.
+1. DPB use case: Enhance today's DPB CLI to automatically determine and configure FEC in CONFIG_DB for dynamically created ports, based on determine-fec module.
-- Enhance today's DPB CLI to automatically determine and configure FEC in CONFIG_DB for newly created ports, based on determine-fec module.
+2. non-DPB use case: Add a user-triggered CLI `fec-auto-correct` to automatically determine and configure FEC in CONFIG_DB for existing ports, based on determine-fec module.
-- Add a user-triggered CLI `fec-auto-correct` to automatically determine and configure FEC in CONFIG_DB for existing ports, based on determine-fec module.
+    - Future plan: determine-fec module can be further enhanced to be integrated with xcvrd, which can be triggered automatically during transceiver insertion, without human intervention. (details TBD)

 ### API design
 ```
 def determine_fec(lane_speed: int, num_lanes: int, optics_type: Optional[str] = None) -> str:
     """
-    Determines the appropriate Forward Error Correction (FEC) type based on lane speed, number of lanes, and optics type for a specific port.
+    Determines the appropriate Forward Error Correction (FEC) type based on lane speed, number of lanes, and optics type for a specific logical port.
     This logic is based on FEC mapping rules common for all platforms.

     Parameters: